ianepreston/blog/posts/2023-04-09-network-rework.md

 After all that I realized my NFS share wasn't loading anymore.
 After thinking for a second I realized that made sense since my NFS rules only allowed connections from the `192.168.85.0/24` range.
-Adding a new rule for the infra range fixed that up.
+Adding a new rule for the infra range fixed that up. *Addendum*: I did this for my proxmox shared folder but not for the rest of them here, this bites me later in the NAS migration section.

 ## VMs with VLAN Tags